 Spencer took out his bag of tiny, black cumin seeds and ate three of them, wincing from the smoky, earthy pungent taste they contained.

 “Ooh,” he shuddered.
 “I could never get used to these.”

-Eating chicken breast from the two cans left in their supply, they knew they had little time to spare in trying to reach the border.
-Spencer hoped the stories he’d heard of the successful eradication of the beasts in the north were true as it seems he could barely trek any further.
-Stevey, though, looked like he could walk a million more miles.
-He seemed relaxed, almost serene.
+That night, they camped out on the banks of the Jamuneshwari River, a watercourse which ran south to north all the way to India.
+It was Spencer’s suggested path as it led straight to Haldibari, the sanctuary city just north of the Indian checkpoint.
+Eating the cold, curried tofu from the two cans left in their supply, they knew they had little time to spare in trying to reach the border.
+Spencer hoped the stories he’d heard of the successful eradication of the beasts in the north were true, as it seemed he could barely trek any further.
+Stevey, though, looked like he could walk a million more miles, his body language exhibiting the strength of a well-hydrated camel in the Sahara.
+Almost improbably, he seemed relaxed and serene like he’d just spent the past day relaxing at a Bengali spa.
 Spencer’s feet, however, were murdering him.
 Taking off his shoes and socks, he studied the bottom of his feet in the campfire light.
-Both were charred, serrated, and chewed up, and bled like they’d been thrown into a trash compactor and forgotten.
+Both were charred, serrated, chewed up and bled like they’d been thrown into a trash compactor and forgotten about.

 “If you don’t need your extra socks,” he asked Stevey, “can I have them?”